 Did you know that the FDA doesn’t require artificial fragrances to include precise ingredient lists?
 Your body spray, deodorant, or all-purpose cleaner might actually contain substances like carcinogenic aldehydes or phthalates (that have been linked to reproductive organ malformation in infants).

-Stick to trustworthy brands that clearly state their ingredients – and the sources of those ingredients.
+Stick to trustworthy brands that clearly state their ingredients – and the sustainable sources of those ingredients.

 4. Research Nursery & Baby Products